 EVEN IF YOU CAN’T MAKE IT TO THE DERBY, YOU CAN STILL HORSE AROUND

-Mint Julep Tours in Louisville offers horse farms as part of several of their tour packages.
+Mint Julep Experiences in Louisville offers horse farms as part of several of their tour packages.
 James Pepper Distillery in Lexington also dedicates a significant portion of its tour to the historic ties between the horse industry and the Bourbon industry.
 In between the two, you can stop by a thoroughbred horse farm for a tour nearly year round that has ties to both industries.

 At Sun Valley Farm in Versailles the farm’s original owner was Samuel Pepper, whose father Elijah built the nearby Elijah Pepper Distillery, what today is called Woodford Reserve.
 (Samuel was also uncle to James E. Pepper.)
-You can even see many of Woodford Reserve’s rickhouses from the property, making this a great addition to a
+You can even see many of Woodford Reserve’s rickhouses from the property, making this a great addition to a Bourbon tour.